Dyskal/TwitchPlayerOpener/README.md

 You can add a streamer to the list by putting its name and pressing open.

 The list file is located at ```"%AppData%\Roaming\Dyskal\TwitchPlayerOpener\streamers.toml"```

+You should create 2 environnement variables
+- CLIENT_ID with your client id
+- CLIENT_SECRET with your client secret

+If you don't have thoses, create an app at https://dev.twitch.tv/console/apps/create